Gabboxl/sslproxygen/README.md

 example::: ``` $ php proxygen.php .```   (the dot stands for the cwd)

-then there will be created a new file called "carzini.txt" in *PATH* with the proxies
+then there will be created a new file called "carzini.txt" in *PATH* with the proxies in.

 ### With GET request
 -----------